PSWil/Credit_Risk_Analysis/README.md

 ## Overview

 The purpose of this analysis was to create a supervised machine learning model that could accurately predict credit risk.
-In order to complete this task, I used 6 different methods, which are:
+In order to complete this task, I used 6 different methods:

 1. Naive Random Oversampling
 2. SMOTE Oversampling